 Organizations should first think about their reasons for choosing to go the SDN route and what they want to get out of it before looking at platforms.
 Businesses and IT needs will be different for each organization and sector such as manufacturing and financial institutions, so SDN will be applied in different ways.

 Specific needs could be centralizing and improving enterprise network management and security or improving costs.
 Needs assessment must go beyond words like “agile” to reach the heart of deployment objectives.
 These needs determine the technical process and platform.
-The goal is to determine how the migration, integration and operation of SDN will affect the business across departments, divisions and enterprise wide.
+The goal i Save s to determine how the migration, integration and operation of SDN will affect the business across departments, divisions and enterprise wide.

 #2.
 Discovering application connectivity and Improving the network